kirpalseehra/new-york-times-api/README.md

 # new-york-times-api

 ### Description
 I have created a service object model that takes data from New York Times Developers Network; specifically the movie reviews API and have created unit tests that test the individual datasets and their data types using rspec.
-I have also included tests that check character length and tests that include a subset of a string within a specific data point.

 ### Languages used
 Ruby